Calculations - Evidencio

 `\beta_(varN)` Coefficient estimate, associated with a covariate/variable

-`\gamma` Scaling parameter in survival regression models, denoted by "Scaling Parameter"
+`\gamma` Scaling parameter in survival regression algorithms, denoted by "Scaling Parameter"

 `S_0(t)` The baseline survival function, the survival proportion when all covariates are equal to zero (`X\beta = 0`).